 Implantation cramps can be uncomfortable.
-If you want to help ease any pain, try heat.
-A slightly warm heating pad for about ten minutes can help, just make sure you don’t use anything too hot (in case you are pregnant).
-Or you might draw yourself a warm bath.
+If you want to help ease your pain, try using heat.
+A warm bath or slightly warm heating pad for about 10 minutes can help—just make sure you don’t use anything too hot in case you’re pregnant.

-You can also try listening to meditation to help add more relaxation.
-Meditation can help ease your stress if you are anxious to know if you are pregnant.
-In addition to this, mindfulness meditation has been shown to decrease the intensity of painful stimulus by as much as forty percent.
+You can also try listening to a meditation to help relax.
+Meditation also can help ease your stress if you’re anxious to find out if you’re pregnant.
+In addition to this, mindfulness meditation has been shown to decrease the intensity of painful stimuli6 by as much as 40 percent.

-Implantation cramps should not cause severe pain.
-If they are very painful, contact your doctor to rule out severe conditions like ovarian cyst, ectopic pregnancy, or early signs of miscarriage.
-If you have any questions regarding medication, always reach out to your doctor or midwife.
+Implantation cramps shouldn’t cause severe pain.
+If they’re very painful, contact your doctor to rule out severe conditions like ovarian cysts, ectopic pregnancy, or early signs of miscarriage.

 What Are Other Early Signs of Pregnancy?

 Implantation cramping is just one sign of early pregnancy.
 Women may experience other symptoms during the early weeks of pregnancy.
-For some, these symptoms may be very similar to PMS symptoms, which can be confusing while you wait to take a pregnancy test.
+For some, these symptoms may be very similar to PMS symptoms, which can be confusing if you’re waiting to take a pregnancy test.

-Most of these symptoms are due to hormonal changes in the body:
+Most of these symptoms are due to hormonal changes in the body and can include:

-Your hormones begin changing as soon as the egg is fertilized.
-These changes in hormones can cause a number of different symptoms.
+When you’re pregnant, your hormones begin changing as soon as the egg is fertilized.
+These hormonal changes can cause several different symptoms.
 Some women may experience no symptoms at all, while others experience every possible symptom there is.

 How Soon Can You Take a Pregnancy Test?

-If you suspect your cramping is due to implantation and your period has not come, it’s time to take a pregnancy test.
+If you suspect your cramping is due to implantation and your period is overdue, it’s time to take a pregnancy test.

-Pregnancy tests measure the human chorionic gonadotropin (HCG)—a hormone that is created by cells in the placenta.
+Pregnancy tests measure hCG7 —a hormone created by cells in the placenta.
 HCG sends a message to the ovaries to make more progesterone.
 Progesterone is essential for maintaining the pregnancy and helping the uterus grow.

-Pregnancy tests can measure HCG about three to four days after implantation, but if you aren’t actively trying to conceive, you may not know exactly when implantation has occurred.
-If your cycle averages 28 days, and your egg is fertilized, implantation happens around day 20 to 26.
-This means you should be able to see a positive pregnancy test around day 24 to 30.
+Pregnancy tests can measure hCG about three to four days after implantation, but if you aren’t actively trying to conceive, you may not know exactly when implantation has occurred.
+If your cycle averages 28 days, and your egg is fertilized, implantation happens around days 20 to 26.
+This means you should be able to see a positive pregnancy test around days 24 to 30.

-Usually, your best bet is to wait until you have missed a day of your period to take a pregnancy test.
+Usually, your best bet is to wait until you’ve missed a day of your period to take a pregnancy test.